 “The city prefers to make its aspirations seem like reality,” Gale told The Urbanist.
 “If you have the people who are suffering inequalities, whether in housing or in police violence, who are getting a platform to say ‘Wait a minute, it’s not working,’ this destroys the image that you are trying to project.”

-Gale said he was a founding member of the SROC, who helped put forward the idea for the renters rights working group.
+Gale is a member of SROC and helped put forward the idea for the renters rights working group.

 “One of the reasons Kate and I proposed this renters rights work group, is that I, as a renter, have experienced gross violations in places that I live,” Gale said.
 “Someone from SDCI came out in August and documented it.
 I left that building and went to another building.
 More than 3 months later, I got a call from SDCI asking me if these problems have been resolved.
 It’s just not good enough.”